| |

 Ingredients

-• Vanilla Premier Protein shake – this forms the creamy, protein-rich base of the ice cream.
+• Vanilla Premier Protein shake – Creates a smooth, creamy base while adding a boost of protein to every scoop.
 You can substitute with milk if you want and add your favorite protein powder (or not).

-• Vanilla dry pudding mix – for that creamy, ice cream texture!
+• Vanilla dry pudding mix – Helps thicken the mixture and creates rich, scoopable ice cream texture!

 Glass bowl with round cookie dough bites featuring chocolate chips.
 Behind it, a measuring cup with remaining dough and a spoon.
 Wooden table surface.